biodash/biodash.github.io/content/codeclub/S03E07_vectorization/index.md

 <br>

-#### Alternatives to repeating yourself
+### Alternatives

-So what are the alternatives?
+So, what are the alternatives?

-In R, two key approaches to avoiding copy-pasting your code are to use *iteration* to repeat a procedure, and you can do so either:
+In R, two key approaches that allow you to avoid copy-pasting your code both involve *iteration* to repeat a procedure, and do so either:

 -   Using a ***loop***